JayRay5/DIVE-Doc/README.md

 |   |
 │   └── docvqa
 |       ├── build_image_dataset.py #generate images from the docvqa dataset without duplicated samples for the distillation stage.
-│       ├── build_image_embeddings.py #generate embeddings of the teacher paligemma for the distillation stage.
+│       ├── build_image_embeddings.py #generate embeddings of the teacher PaliGEMMA for the distillation stage.
 │       └── utils.py
 |
 |